 Two different but interlocking interpretations may be offered for Stesichorus’ special emphasis on female figures as mothers: (a) the interlacing of two epic traditions, the Homeric and the Hesiodic and (b) the pathetic contrast between the concerned mother and her doomed offspring.
 Althaea offers an example of the interlacing of epic traditions.
 The article puts forth the plausible idea that Stesichorus may use both the log and the curse motif to implicate Althaea in Meleager’s death.
 Thus, he appears to exploit a narrative successfully contrived by Homer in Iliad 9 and a genealogical backdrop stemming from the Megalai Ehoiai and the [Hesiodic] Γυναικῶν κατάλογος (GK).
 On the other hand, Callirhoe’s fragmentarily preserved rhesis [S 12 SLG = P.Oxy.
 2617 fr.
 19], where Geryon’s mother implores her son is an instance of the aforementioned second type.
 The depiction of these maternal figures indicates that, for Stesichorus, mothers are not merely producers of heroes.
 Rather, Stesichorus’ maternal figures bear witness to their own heroic – and nuanced – character.

-The webcast was recorded and available for later viewing via the video frame below, or on the CHS YouTube channel.
-View the list of forthcoming events and access a complete list of videos featuring previous Open House events on the Videos page here.
+The webcast was recorded and available for later viewing via the video frame below, or on our YouTube channel.

-To prepare for this conversation, participants might like to read the following focus passages,
+To prepare for this conversation, participants might like to read the following focus passages (PDF):

 Members can start and continue discussion on this topic in this forum thread.